swei5/michigan_notes/EECS-485/7 REST APIs.md

 	- HTML
 - REST API: Machine-readable text ^b4608e
 	- Representational State Transfer - a collection of **principles** and **practices **
-	- Some form of data structure (`JSON`, for example)
+	- Some form of data structure (JSON, for example)
 	- Common use of REST API:
 		 1. Javascript runs in browser
-		 2. Javascript receives `JSON` data from server
+		 2. Javascript receives JSON data from server
 		 3. JavaScript renders data on page
 	- Commonly Use HTTP
-		- Difference from normal HTTP response is that we get a different content type such as `JSON` instead of `HTML`
+		- Difference from normal HTTP response is that we get a different content type such as JSON instead of HTML
 	- Great for interoperability between web systems
 		- E.g. Laptop running JavaScript code and Instagram server

 #### View
 - Detail view or Item view
 	- Returns one object from the database
-	- `JSON` format returned in a typical response
+	- JSON format returned in a typical response

 ```json
 curl localhost:8000/<path>/<slug>/